Flourish (film)

-Flourish is a 2006 American film written, produced and directed by Kevin Palys and starring Jennifer Morrison, Jesse Spencer, Leighton Meester, and Ian Brennan.
+Flourish is a 2006 American film written, produced, and directed by Kevin Palys.
+It stars Jennifer Morrison, Jesse Spencer, Leighton Meester, and Ian Brennan.

 Plot

 The film tells the tale of Gabrielle Winters, a brain-damaged and institutionalized tutor and proofreader who elaborately recounts the disappearance of the sixteen-year-old girl she was babysitting.

 Production

 Flourish was shot in Los Angeles in May and June 2005.

 Release

 The film had its world premiere at the 2006 Cinequest Film Festival.
-Flourish and had a limited theatrical release in San Jose, California on January 17, 2008.
+Flourish had a limited theatrical release in San Jose, California on January 17, 2008.

 Home media

 The film was released on DVD worldwide on November 14, 2006; in spring 2008, it was re-released worldwide on DVD.